TanmayGadge/Chess-AI/README.md

 I am trying to build an AI chess engine from scratch.

+Initially planning on implementing the minimax algorithm with alpha-beta pruning.

+As I enhance my skills in AI I plan on implementing neural networks.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: